Lukmansr/aionade-continuum/README.md

 Local preview

-Open index.html directly in your browser.
+Simply open index.html in your browser.

 Deployment